atlasyao/stat_302_shortlab5/README.md

 # stat_302_shortlab5
 stat 302 short lab 5 hi
 A line I wrote using the shell on my local computer
-A line I wrote using the RRRRRRRStudio haha
+A line I wrote using the RRRRRRRStudio